 Treatment for bulimia can include an antidepressant, such as fluoxetine (Prozac).

-Antidepressant can work with therapy or self-help treatment, to help you manage other conditions, such as:
+Antidepressants can work with therapy or self-help treatment to help you manage other conditions such as:

 Antidepressants are very rarely prescribed for children or young people under 18.